t-lo/mailserver/README.md

 **Start server**

-The server needs ports 80 for http, 25 and 465 for SMTP(s), and 143 and 993 for IMAP.
+The server needs ports 80 for http, 25 and 465 for SMTP(s), 143 and 993 for IMAP, and 4190 for managesieve.
 Monitoring needs port 443 for HTTPS.

 1. `./start_mailserver.sh` <br/>